 At entry level, paddle-blades tend to be large (maybe 775-840cm² / 120-130 square inches: easy for gripping the water).
 As we move up through mid-level paddles, we typically find more variations in blade size, and more blade areas in the 515-546cm² / 80-100 square inch range (highly efficient at higher stroke-rates).

-Even if we're starting out, we may be able to justify starting out with a higher-end paddle offering more agreeable weight and balance, improved materials and aesthetics, a blade that slices more nicely through the water, or a more authentic connection with tradition.
+Even if we're starting out, we may be able to justify investing in a higher-end paddle offering more agreeable weight and balance, improved materials and aesthetics, a blade that slices more nicely through the water, or a more authentic connection with tradition.
 For these considerations, read our Choosing a More Refined Paddle blog.

 MORE ROBUST?
 OR LIGHTER WEIGHT?